Data extracted in May 2020.

 Business investment rate

-Between 2015 and 2016, the business investment rate increased in both the EU-28 and the euro area by a small margin, rising by 0.7 points in the former and by 0.9 points in the latter.
-Among the 23 EU Member States (for which data are available), this rate rose between 2015 and 2016 in a majority (16) of cases, most notably in Ireland (15.9 points), Greece (3.0 points) and Spain (1.3 points).
-The largest decreases in the business investment rate in 2016 (compared with 2015) were recorded in Estonia (-1.9 percentage points) and Latvia (-2.8 points).
+Between 2017 and 2018, the business investment rate increased in the EU-27 by 0.2 percentage points, whereas it was unchanged in the euro area.
+Among the 25 EU Member States (for which data are available), this rate rose between 2017 and 2018 in a majority (17) of cases, most notably in Romania (up 3.3 points).
+The largest decrease in the business investment rate in 2018 (compared with 2017) was recorded in Ireland (down 12.7 points), while relatively large decreases were also observed in Cyprus (down 6.9 points) and Luxembourg (down 6.5 points).

 The profit share of non-financial corporations was 40.2 % in the EU-27 in 2018 and 0.4 percentage points lower in the euro area (39.8 %).
 The lowest profit share among the EU Member States was recorded in France (31.2 %).
 By contrast, profit shares within the range of 50.0-52.9 % were posted in Slovakia, Romania and Greece, with the shares in Malta (62.0 %) and Ireland (72.9 %) above this range.

-The EU-28 profit share of non-financial corporations was unchanged between 2015 and 2016, while there was a marginal decline in the share recorded in the euro area (-0.1 points).
-Among the 23 EU Member States for which data are available, Belgium recorded the highest percentage point increase in its profit share between 2015 and 2016, rising 0.9 percentage points.
-By contrast, there were 18 Member States which recorded a reduction in their profit shares between 2015 and 2016, most notably Bulgaria (-4.5 percentage points), Lithuania (-2.9 points), Luxembourg (-2.6 points) and Latvia (-2.5 points).
+The profit share of non-financial corporations fell between 2017 and 2018 in the EU-27 and the euro area, down 0.7 and 0.6 percentage points respectively.
+Among the 26 EU Member States for which data are available, Ireland recorded the highest percentage point increase in its profit share between 2017 and 2018, rising 1.1 percentage points, while Malta, Luxembourg, Denmark and Hungary recorded increases of 0.5 points or less.
+Note that the profit share of non-financial corporations rose by 1.9 points in Norway — a higher increase than in any of the Member States.
+In Cyprus the profit share was unchanged.
+By contrast, there were 19 Member States which recorded a fall in their profit shares between 2017 and 2018, most notably Czechia (down 2.7 points) and Latvia (down 2.2 points).